+02:46

-Absolutely, I can, I can start and then kick it over to Eric on this one.
-You know, my my background, I'm a marine in my sort of other life that I had before I got into academia.
-And veteran and military issues were something I was very naturally drawn to when I started in academia, I was actually looking at public policy and gender integration, looking actually at how integrating women into militaries impacted different sort of mission sets of effectiveness, and looking a lot at irregular warfare, counterinsurgency warfare was how I started.
-Something for me that came up as a continual factor was this this very, very startling statistic that you find that women who have served in the military are over 250% more likely to die by suicide than their civilian counterparts.
+Absolutely.
+I can I can start and then kick it over to Eric on this one.
+You know, my, my background, I'm a marine in my sort of 'other life' that I had before I got into academia and veteran and military issues were something I was very naturally naturally drawn to when I started in academia.
+I was actually looking at public policy and gender integration, looking actually at how integrating women into militaries impacted different sort of mission sets of effectiveness and looking a lot at irregular warfare, counterinsurgency warfare was how I started, something for me that came up as a continual factor was this this very, very startling statistic that you find that women who have served in the military are over 250% more likely to die by suicide than their civilian counterparts.
 And they actually have a, they're not as high in numbers, but have higher per capita rate of actually completing suicide than their male counterparts even.
-And it was a, one of these sort of things in the back of my my head that always kept gnawing on me as I was working on working in integration and almost the sense of like, we're really championing women to join the military to be involved in service to get into more roles.
-And, you know, I can talk about that all day too, why that's important.
-But are we doing something structurally that's setting them up for failure, if one of the side effects of choosing this profession is that you're 250 times more likely to die by suicide, if you choose it, and that really, really troubled me.
-And so that's what drove me into looking at suicide and, you know, what some of these factors are, that you know that, that contribute to this, this really unfortunately depressing statistic.
+And it was a, one of these sort of things in the back of my my head, that always kept gnawing on me as I was working on working in integration and almost the sense of like, we're really championing women to join the military to be involved in service to get into more roles.
+And, you know, I can talk about that all day to why that's important.
+But are we doing something structurally that setting them up for failure if the one of the side effects of choosing this profession is that you're 250 times more likely to die by suicide, if you choose it?
+And that really, really troubled mem and so that's what drove me into looking at suicide and what some of these factors are, that, you know, that contribute to this really unfortunately depressing

+statistic.

-I can I can build on what Ky said just talking about my pathway into this work has been through the lens of gender as well.
-I've been, in my career, very interested in trying to understand better how we can support transformation towards healthy versions of masculinity and to understand how the socialization and structuring of masculinity, and patriarchy really, in our society both harms men, and many that they, of course have relationships with.
-And so I really understand suicide in the context of violence against mens violence against women, men's violence against other men and men violence against themselves, which includes things like suicide, substance abuse, and so forth.
-So when we, kind of, look at the ways that men are socialized, to become "real men" in our society it often involves power, and control and other things that we can get into as well, that certainly negatively affect people in relationships with men, and that's where I've studied domestic violence quite a lot.
-But it also affects men that these, this socialization, and this structuring of power around gender is very harmful to men themselves.
+04:47 I can build on what I said just talking about my pathway into this work has been through the lens of gender as well.
+I've been, in my career, very interested in trying to understand better how we can support transformation towards healthy versions of masculinity and to understand how the socialization and structuring of masculinity and patriarchy really in our society both harms men and many that they, of course, have relationships with.
+And so I really understand suicide in the context of men's violence against women, men's violence against other men and men violence against themselves, which includes things like suicide, substance abuse, and so forth.
+So when we kind of look at the ways that men are socialized, to become, quote, unquote, real men, in our society that often involves power, and control and other things that we can get into as well, that certainly negatively affect people in relationships with men, and that's where I've studied domestic violence quite a lot.
+But it also affects men that this socialization and this structuring of power around gender is very harmful to men themselves.
 And suicide is probably the most, you know, tragic and prominent way in which that shows up in the social and health problems that are connected to masculinity.
-So, my work has really been, I got into it through that kind of caring about men and making their own lives healthier and fuller and more satisfying, which also, you know, I think means that their lives with others are also healthier.
+So my work has really been, got into it through that kind of caring about men and making their own lives healthier and fuller and more satisfying, which also, you know, I think means that their lives with others are also healthier.